P1ntas/Large-Scale-Software-Development/README.md

   14. Finally, to check the data structure or monitor the process using OPC-UA, you can use the [Prosys client](https://www.prosysopc.com/products/opc-client/), connecting to the component IP address at port 4840 and 4841.

 ## How to contribute

-Explain what a new developer to the project should know in order to develop the system, including who to build, run and test it in a development environment.

 Defer more details about the technical vision to the [development](docs/development.md) documentation, which should include information on architectural, design and technical aspects of the project, justifying the most important choices to show the soundness of the technical vision.